openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 * Expose agent-based installation capabilities as a kubernetes-native API through [Hive](https://github.com/openshift/hive).
-* Enable using agent-based installation capabilities to add workers to clusters that have been installed using - or adopted by - Hive"
+* Enable using agent-based installation capabilities to add workers to clusters that have been installed using - or adopted by - Hive.
 * Enable automated creation and booting of the Assisted discovery ISO for bare-metal deployments.
 * Ensure the design is extensible for installing on other platforms.